Following system colour scheme Selected dark colour scheme Selected light colour scheme

 Rationale

 Having this metadata be the same across all release artifacts would allow for projects to only have to check a single file’s core metadata to get all possible import names instead of checking all the released files.
 This also means one does not need to worry if a file is missing when reading the core metadata or one can work solely from an sdist if the metadata is provided.
-As well, it simplifies having a project.import-names key in pyproject.toml by having it be consistent for the entire project version and not unique per released file for the same version.
+As well, it simplifies having project.import-names and project.import-namespaces keys in pyproject.toml by having it be consistent for the entire project version and not unique per released file for the same version.

 This PEP is not overly strict on what to (not) list in the proposed metadata on purpose.
 Having build back-ends verify that a project is accurately following a specification that is somehow strict about what can be listed would be near impossible to get right due to how flexible Python’s import system is.
 As such, this PEP only requires that valid import names be used and that projects don’t lie (and it is acknowledged the latter requirements cannot be validated programmatically).
+Project do, though, need to account for all levels of the names they list (e.g. you can’t list a.b.c and not account for a and a.b).

 Various other attempts have been made to solve this, but they all have to make various trade-offs.
 For instance, one could download every wheel for every project release and look at what files are provided via the Binary distribution format, but that’s a lot of CPU and bandwidth for something that is static information (although tricks can be used to lessen the data requests such as using HTTP range requests to only read the table of contents of the zip file).
 This sort of calculation is also currently repeated by everyone independently instead of having the metadata hosted by a central index server like PyPI.
 It also doesn’t work for sdists as the structure of the wheel isn’t known yet, and so inferring the structure of the code installed isn’t known yet.
 As well, these solutions are not necessarily accurate as it is based on inference instead of being explicitly provided by the project owners.
 All of these accuracy issues affect even having an index hosting the information to avoid the compute costs of gathering the information.